 Animal Friends Blog

-It’s that time of year again, the trick or treaters are gone but the fireworks are keeping people entertained instead.
+It’s that time of year again, the trick-or-treaters are gone but the fireworks are keeping people entertained instead.
 The loud bangs and flashing colours can frighten cats and dogs and can go on for weeks before and after Bonfire Night.
 With Fireworks Night approaching us fast, try to help your pet feel more relaxed by following the SOUNDS advice from Joii’s behaviour expert Heather Thomas.

 Give your pet the space they need

 Let your cat or dog, pace, whine or hide if it helps them cope with the night’s noise and lights.
 They are just trying to find safety.
 Some pets will come to you for comfort, don’t ignore them if they do but be sure to remain calm and behave as normal.